OwlH-net/NEWS/README.md

 # This is about how to improve OwlH project

 you can ask for new OwlH project features, vote for listed ones, report bugs and look for roadmap info.

-Please, go ahead and create any bug, or feature request you may have.
+Please, go ahead and report any bug, or create a feature request you may have.

-issues are your and our best friends here.
+issues are your and our best friends.

 Thanks,

 OwlH team.